EgoGestVid/EgoGestVid.github.io/README.md

 ![](https://github.com/EgoGestVid/EgoGestVid.github.io/blob/master/imgs/framework.png)
 ![no-alignment]({{ '/imgs/framework.png' | absolute_url }})

-In this work, we propose a neural network architecture that is capable to generating a sequence of video frames given an input mask layout.
+In this work, we propose a neural network architecture that is capable of generating a sequence of video frames given an input mask layout.
 These masks passed in succession to the generator network results in a video sequence with given background image.
-We can even use different a video sequence as input (passed successively) for the background.
+We can even use different video frames as input (passed successively) for the background.
 This results in videos with both static and dynamic backgrounds.

 # Framework